 1 tsp biocarbonate of soda

-3 medium beetroots, washed, unpeeled and cut into quarters
+3 medium beetroots, washed, unpeeled and cut in half

 Raphael’s Cretan extra-virgin olive oil